plucafs/dfilegen/README.md

 How it works?
 -
 Fill all the spaces with the information needed and click on the button.
-On Windows you can select where the file will be saved, in Linux is saved in the same directory in which you're running this program.
+It'll be saved in the same directory in which you're running the program.
-Then, copy the file and paste it in home/.local/share/applications (only for the current user).
-It'll appear in the app menu.
+Then, copy the file and paste it in home/.local/share/applications It'll be availabe only for the current user and will appear in the app menu.

+Tips and tricks
+- In the "Icon" space you can write only the name of the program if an icon with the same name exists in the icon folder of your system in Computer/usr/share/icons

+What is broken?
+-
+The select directory prompt doesn't work.
+It's always saved in the directory th program is in.

+What's to do?
+-
+- Save in a custom directory (ideally with home/.local/share/applications as the default)
+- Feel free to propose something!

 Credits
 -